csound-flossmanual/csound-floss/book/02-b-csound-syntax.md

 A Csound document is structured into three main sections:

 -   **CsOptions**: Contains the configuration options for Csound.
-For example using *-o dac* in this section will make Csound run in real-time instead of writing a sound file.
+For example using *-odac* in this section will make Csound run in real-time instead of writing a sound file.
 -   **CsInstruments**: Contains the instrument definitions and optionally some global settings and definitions like sample rate,